tomberek/mcm/manual/ii.md

 military judge also should inquire into:

-the availability of the counsel at times at which sessions of the
+(i) the availability of the counsel at times at which sessions of the

 court-martial have been scheduled;

-whether the accused wants the counsel to appear with military defense
+(ii) whether the accused wants the counsel to appear with military defense

 counsel;

-the familiarity of the counsel with spoken English;
+(iii) the familiarity of the counsel with spoken English;

-practical alternatives for discipline of the counsel in the event
+(iv) practical alternatives for discipline of the counsel in the event

 of misconduct;

-whether foreign witnesses are expected to testify with whom the
+(v) whether foreign witnesses are expected to testify with whom the

 counsel may more readily communicate than might military counsel; and

-whether ethnic or other similarity between the accused and the counsel
+(vi) whether ethnic or other similarity between the accused and the counsel

  may facilitate communication and confidence between the accused and civilian